Right-wing terrorism: Brazil

 On November 25, 2022, shootings took place at two schools in Aracruz, Espírito Santo.
 Four people died, and 12 others were injured.
 The suspect, a 16-year-old former student at one of the schools, was arrested approximately four hours later.
-He was reportedly active in online neo-Nazi communities that promoted accelerationism and wore attire during the attacks that strongly resembled uniforms worn by members of the terrorist organization Atomwaffen Division.
+He was reportedly active in online neo-Nazi communities that promoted accelerationism and during the attacks, he wore attire that strongly resembled uniforms which were worn by members of the terrorist organization Atomwaffen Division.

 Colombia

-Colombian paramilitary groups were responsible for most of the human rights violations in the latter half of the ongoing Colombian conflict.
+Colombian paramilitary groups were responsible for most of the human rights violations which were committed during the latter half of the ongoing Colombian conflict.
 According to several international human rights and governmental organizations, right-wing paramilitary groups were responsible for at least 70 to 80% of political murders in Colombia per year during the 1980s and 1990s.
 The first paramilitary groups were organized by the Colombian government following recommendations made by U.S. military counterinsurgency advisers who were sent to Colombia in the early 1960s, during the Cold War, to combat leftist political activists and armed guerrilla groups.

 These groups were financed and protected by elite landowners, drug traffickers, members of the security forces, right-wing politicians and multinational corporations.
 Paramilitary violence and terrorism has principally been targeted towards peasants, unionists, indigenous people, human rights workers, teachers and left-wing political activists or their supporters.